mdavids/rfc/content/draft-davids-forsalereg-19.md

 .# Abstract

-This document defines an operational convention that uses the reserved underscored DNS leaf node name "\_for-sale" to indicate that the parent domain name is available for purchase.
-The convention can be deployed without disrupting existing operations, and it may be applied even when the domain name is still actively in use.
+This document defines an operational convention that uses the reserved underscored DNS leaf node name "\_for-sale" to indicate the parent domain name is available for purchase.

+The convention can be
+deployed without disrupting existing operations, and it may be applied even when the domain name is still actively in use.